Eating Disorders Not Otherwise Specified (EDNOS)

 Different combinations of negative eating behaviours can be specified eating disorders such as anorexia, bulimia and bingeing or due to the complexities of eating disorders and their symptoms an Eating Disorders Not Otherwise Specified (EDNOS).

-Whatever your eating behaviours and reasons for these behaviours, you can recover.
+Whatever your eating behaviours and reasons for these behaviours, recovery is possible.
 Nightingale Hospital can help you take that vital step to regain a healthy and happy life.
-Please call us about eating disorder treatment.

 Based on current clinical evidence and put into practice by an experienced, multidisciplinary team of consultant psychiatrists, unit doctors, nurses, a dietician and specialist therapists, Nightingale Hospital’s approach to eating disorder treatment is tailored to the individual.